How to Become a Security Analyst?

 A security analyst is responsible for protecting the security of a company’s data.
 A security analyst should be aware of every aspect of Information Technology (IT).
 They are responsible for maintaining relations with business administrators and communicating about the shortcomings in the security system.

-1. First step is to earn a bachelor’s degree: Interested candidates must first complete a bachelor’s degree program in a related stream such as Computer Science, Information Technology etc.
+1. Earn a bachelor’s degree: Interested candidates must first complete a bachelor’s degree program in a related stream such as Computer Science, Information Technology etc.

 2. Gain experience: You will have to start gaining experience in an entry-level position in a relevant sector.
 It will help you gain necessary practical experience while also sharpening your technical skills.